-- (a) reviewing and recommending risk management strategies, policies, risk appetite and risk tolerance for the Board's approval; - (b) reviewing and assessing the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks as well as to the extent to which these are operating effectively; - (c) reviewing reports from management on risk exposure, risk portfolio composition and risk management activities and ensure that these are within the risk appetite set by the Board;
+- (a) reviewing and recommending risk management strategies, policies, risk appetite and risk tolerance levels including the technology risk appetite for the Board's approval; - (b) reviewing and assessing the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks as well as to the extent to which these are operating effectively; - (c) reviewing and overseeing the adequacy of the 3-year IT and cybersecurity strategic plans.
+These plans shall be periodically reviewed, at least once every three (3) years; - (d) reviewing and recommending to the Board the technology-related frameworks including technology risk management framework (TRMF) and cyber resilience framework (CRF), and ensure the risk assessments undertaken in relation to material technology projects are robust and comprehensive; - (e) reviewing reports from management on risk exposure, risk portfolio composition and risk management activities and ensure that these are within the risk appetite set by the Board; - (f) reviewing and evaluating the adequacy and effectiveness of the overall management of compliance risk on yearly basis; - (g) reviewing the management of any compliance and risk management incidents reported to and managed by the Management as well as to provide oversight on compliance reporting requirements; and - (h) ensuring that adequate infrastructure, resources and systems are in place for effective Compliance and Risk Management.
+This includes ensuring that the staff responsible for managing Compliance and Risk Management are duly empowered to perform their responsibilities independently.